TomPace101/nanopore_diffusion/new_notes.md

 Now `confirm_inputfiles` does the same thing.
 Maybe we need a way to specify input/output files for this request alone, or this request with children.

+_FEATURE_ it would be better if meshinfo could query the HDF5 file about its components rather than requiring a keyword argument.

 # Refactoring

 - DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules